christylydia34/pizza/README.md

           Number: 2

-    Output Example: The charge will be 14 $.
+    Output Example: The charge will be 14 sh

     Output Example: Your Order: Pizza size is small, crust chosen is Crispy, with Pepperoni, the quantity the quantity ordered is 2.